ashutoshsom1/Interview_gig/README.md

 - Time Complexities
 - Programming Paradigms (Dynamic, OOP, Asynchronous, Functional)

-Start with the README in each folder for a step-by-step guide.
+Start with the README in each folder for a step-by-step guide and understand what things need attentions.